Halke1986/starsector-ai-tweaks/README.md

 ### 3. Search and Destroy hullmod ###

 "The ship defaults to Search and Destroy order.
-It will not be automatically assigned to Assault, Eliminate or other tasks.
+The ship will not be automatically assigned to Assault, Eliminate or any other tasks.
+Player can manually assign the ship to any tasks.
-Player can manually assign the ship to any of these tasks."
+The hullmod is suppressed during initial deployment, to allow for easy objective capping.""

 ![search and destroy](https://raw.githubusercontent.com/Halke1986/starsector-ai-tweaks/master/images/search_and_destroy.png)